ScriptBasic/WinPBX/docs/readme.md

 # CPrint Class

-Allows to attach/choose a printer and get/set its properties.
+Allows to attach/choose a printer and get/set its setting values.

 ### Methods